-Compensation cycles have a lot of moving parts, and always seem to take longer than you expect.
+Compensation review cycles have a lot of moving parts and always seem to take longer than you expect.
 But when you have employees who are eagerly anticipating pay increases, you kick into high gear to get things done.
 This often equates to late nights—and a lot of coffee.

-Run a better compensation cycle in 2021 with some additional planning and foresight.
+Run a more efficient, strategic compensation review cycle in 2023 with some additional planning and foresight.
 A comprehensive compensation cycle timeline can help.

-Every organization’s timeline will differ, based on things like the size of the organization, the number of stakeholders, and whether you’re utilizing the right tools.
+Every organization’s timeline will differ, based on things like the size of the organization, the number of stakeholders, and what's in your HR tech stack.
 Here are some activities you may want to incorporate into your compensation cycle timeline:

-Smaller companies may be able to book a conference room (or a day-long Zoom) for the day and knock out a raise cycle fairly quickly.
+Smaller companies may be able to book a conference room or a day-long Zoom and knock out a raise cycle fairly quickly.
 Larger organizations, however, may need several weeks or months to plan and run their compensation cycles.
 You should also account for holiday schedules, vacation plans, and other initiatives as you plan out your timeline.
 Here’s a sample timeline to help you start thinking about your own: